Human rights defenders

 Overbrook funds a variety of approaches to supporting human rights defenders at risk in Central America and Mexico, as the Foundation recognizes that responses must be holistic and layered to be effective.
 Providing both emergency and preventative responses, grantees have employed strategies that include: policy and legal advocacy efforts; peer-to-peer network building; physical accompaniment; trainings on risk analyses and security planning; self-care and wellbeing; digital and physical security measures; and emergency grants for threatened activists.
 Given the heightened threats facing these defenders because of their identities and their activism, Overbrook is committed to those groups engaging and supporting rural, women, LGBT and indigenous human rights defenders, environmentalists and journalists at risk in the region.

-Press Freedom in the Americas - $25,000 (second payment of a two-year grant)
+Press Freedom in the Americas - $25,000 (first payment of a two-year grant)

-The Committee to Protect Journalists (CPJ) promotes press freedom worldwide and defends the right of journalists to report the news without fear of reprisal.
-CPJ ensures the free flow of news and commentary by taking action wherever journalists are censored, attacked, imprisoned, or killed for their work.
-Founded in 1981, CPJ has grown to become a leading voice in the global movement for free expression.
-Support from The Overbrook Foundation enables CPJ to confront urgent press freedom challenges across the Americas.
+The Committee to Protect Journalists (CPJ) is an independent, nonprofit organization that promotes press freedom worldwide.
+It defends the right of journalists to report the news without fear of reprisal.
+When press freedom violations occur, CPJ mobilizes a network of correspondents who report and act on behalf of those targeted.
+CPJ ensures the free flow of news and commentary by taking action wherever journalists are attacked, imprisoned, killed, kidnapped, threatened, censored, or harassed.

-Protecting Maya Q’eqchi’ Land and Resource Rights in Guatemala - $35,000 (second payment of a two-year grant)
+Protecting Maya Q’eqchi’ Land and Resource Rights - $35,000 (first payment of a two-year grant)

 The Indian Law Resource Center is a legal advocacy organization working to promote and defend the human rights of indigenous peoples in the Americas.
-The Center provides assistance without charge to Indian nations and other indigenous communities that are working to protect their lands, environments, cultures and ways of life; combat racism and oppression; achieve sustainable economic development and genuine self-government; and, realize their human rights.
+The Center provides assistance without charge to Indian nations and other indigenous communities that are working to protect their lands, environments, cultures and ways of life; to combat racism and oppression; to achieve sustainable economic development and genuine self-government; and to realize their other human rights.
 The Center is providing legal counsel and assistance to Maya Q’eqchi’ communities in Guatemala that are fighting to secure legal recognition of their land and resource rights.
-The Center is helping the communities bring international attention and pressure to bear on Guatemala to stop human rights abuses and improve national legal and policy frameworks to recognize indigenous peoples’ collective rights.